jonathang111/File-System/README.md

 # File-System
 Current TO DOS:
-1. Create key sorts for multiple sorting types, then upload to cache.
+1. Add constexpr in ReadKeyValues
 2. File manager class encompassing all other files
 3. Handle extensions with multiple '.'
 4. QT framework
 5. fix RAII in db construct.
+6. Ensure all values are freed when needed.
+7. Create quick debugging tools since we're heading into the more abstract stage
+8. Introduce padding to reg cache write
+9. separate functions for writing header and entries.
+10. Need to refactor DBConstruction, it is WAYYYYY too dependent structs.
+	-make it more abstract and modular like cacherw
+11. Finish CacheRW input cases
+12. implement unique/shared pointers instead of current implementation for safety

 Finished TO DOS:
+- Create key sorts for multiple sorting types, then upload to cache.
 - DBConstruct changed to namespace
 - Cache write and read functions.
 - symlink issues, fixed using lstat() instead
 - memleak
 - database creation
+- Need to rework Entries.
+You can't reload pointers from cache, they will be undefined pointers.
+	- deep copy added, memory situation still unknown

 Notes: